George Clark Moseley

 George Clark Moseley was an American football player.
 He played at the end position for Yale University and was chosen as a first-team All-American in 1916 by Collier's Weekly, as selected by Walter Camp.
 During World War I, Moseley served with the Lafayette Flying Corps, a group of American volunteer pilots who flew for the French.
 His letters written during his service in France were later published.

+Moseley was born in Chicago, Illinois, the son of Marion (Wilder) and Carlton Moseley, who was President of the Chicago office of Chase & Sanborn Coffee Company.

 In 1937, Moseley was divorced by his wife, Ethel Spencer Moseley, at Geneva, Illinois, on grounds of desertion.

-Moseley was born in Chicago, Illinois, the son of Marion (Wilder) and Carlton Moseley, who was President of the Chicago office of Chase & Sanborn Coffee Company.
 His son Spencer Dumaresq Moseley was also a football star at Yale.
 He was captain of the 1942 team and was also an All-American.
 His grandson is actor Bill Moseley.